TyrellD1/Web3-Project/README.md

 # Scope

-Styles are scoped to the exact component they're defined it.
+Styles in style tags are scoped to the exact component they're defined it.

-They are not passed onto sub components.
+They are not passed onto sub components or up to parent components.

-If you need to pass to sub components (this can come in handy) see https://nextjs.org/blog/styling-next-with-styled-jsx#one-off-global-selectors
+If you need to pass to sub components (this can come in handy) see https://nextjs.org/blog/styling-next-with-styled-jsx#one-off-global-selectors don't worry about learning this otherwise.

 # Dynamic Styles